bhjiang208/StrikerEurika/README.md

 6. Trappist_main
    Main part.
 Simulate reactions and produce final graphs.

-If you want to ran the codes, please remember to change the position link of data files The data files are also uploaded.
+If you want to run the codes, please remember to change the position link of data files The data files are also uploaded.